-Mary J. Blige Says This Music Icon Believed In Her Before She Believed In Herself
+Mary J. Blige Thanks 1 Music Icon For Believing In Her Before She Believed In Herself

 When she first came into the music scene three decades ago, Mary J. Blige gave a voice to countless other young women like her who came from rough backgrounds and dreamed of something greater.
 But before she became the Grammy-winning icon that she is today, Blige struggled with her self-confidence and self-worth.